You don’t have a photograph until you can hold it in your hands

 My parents always wanted me to amount to something.
 My brother and sister were great athletes, but I was kind of a nerd.
 Because of some eyesight problem (lazy eye), I had a hard time judging distance and was not very good when it came to swinging at something that required judging distance.
 Photography was going to be my sport.

-My mom and dad bought me a camera that Christmas, and my dad said he would build me a darkroom.
+My mom and dad bought me a camera that Christmas and my dad said he would build me a darkroom.
 That was fun times.
 My parents supported me all the way, which was really cool.
 I had a Durst enlarger and all the darkroom gear I needed.
 I learned how to develop film and was never without my camera.
 I photographed everything and everyone.
 I would go to school, come home, do homework, and then head to the darkroom.
 I made a lot of 5×7 prints, took the photos to school, and shared them with my friends.
 In the end, and still today, it was all about the print.

 I would never have thought this obsession would turn into a career.